Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Small-amplitude expansion and the tuned branch

-{Here $\Phi(t)$ is the slowly varying oscillation amplitude and $\epsilon(t)$ is the corresponding dimensionless expansion parameter.
-In the quasi-adiabatic regime $H \ll \mphi$, the scale factor can be treated as approximately constant over one oscillation, so the intrinsic resonance structure may be analyzed in a locally Minkowskian approximation.
-To first order in the oscillation amplitude,}
+Here $\Phi(t)$ denotes the slowly varying oscillation envelope, while $\epsilon(t)$ serves as the dimensionless expansion parameter controlling the perturbative regime.
+In the quasi-adiabatic limit, where the Hubble rate satisfies $H \ll \mphi$, the background expansion is negligible over a single oscillation period.
+The resonance can therefore be treated locally in an approximately Minkowski background.